shaloo/docs.arcana/docs/howto/use-wallet-to-manage-nfts.md

 ## View NFT Details

 In the **NFT Assets** tab, select and click the NFT thumbnail to view its details.
-This will bring up the wallet screen showing NFT metadata such as the description and attributes of the selected NFT.
+This displays the NFT asset along with its metadata such as the description and attributes.

 <img class="an-screenshots-noeffects" src="/img/an_wallet_nft_details.gif" width="20%"/><br></br><br></br>

 ## Send NFTs

 You can transfer NFTs to a different wallet address.
 There are two ways to do this.
-You can click **Send** on the **NFT Assets** tab to initiate the 'Send NFT' workflow to bring up the **Send NFT** wallet screen.
+You can click **Send** on the **NFT Assets** tab to initiate the 'Send NFT' workflow.
 Select the NFT, specify the receiver's address and the gas fee details and then click **Proceed**.

 <img class="an-screenshots-noeffects" src="/img/an_wallet_nft_send_opt1.gif" width="20%"/><br></br><br></br>

-Alternatively, instead of clicking the **Send** on the **NFT Assets** tab you can first click on the NFT thumbnail in the **NFT Assets** tab.
-This will bring up the NFT details screen.
-Click the :fontawesome-solid-paper-plane: icon below the NFT image to initiate the 'Send NFT' workflow.
-Specify the receiver's address, the gas fee details and then click **Proceed**.
+Alternatively, instead of clicking **Send** in the **NFT Assets** tab, click the NFT thumbnail itself in the **NFT Assets** tab.
+It will display the NFT asset and its details.
+Click the :fontawesome-solid-paper-plane: icon below the NFT asset to initiate the 'Send NFT' workflow.
+Specify the receiver's address, and the gas fee details before clicking **Proceed**.

 <img class="an-screenshots-noeffects" src="/img/an_wallet_nft_send_opt2.gif" width="20%"/><br></br><br></br>